data-exp-lab/yt_aspect/README.md

 # yt_aspect
 yt aspect frontend as a plugin

+experimenting with a plugin route for the yt-aspect frontend